 Buying and Selling a House During the Coronavirus Lockdown

-The government’s advice for those in the middle of buying or selling a property is to “to adapt and be flexible” in order to follow the current emergency measures.
-The parties involved do not need to pull out of the sale but must work together to reschedule important dates and follow social distancing rules.
+The government’s advice for those in the middle of buying or selling a property is “to adapt and be flexible” in order to follow the current emergency measures.
+The process will likely be delayed due to professionals having to modify how they work, but you can continue the transaction.

 If You’re Buying